mat0606/calm201bootcamp/calm_api/calm_api.rst

 #.
 Click on Credential to add a credential.
 The credentials were used for the following purposes:

-	-.
-Login to the newly provisioned guest OS.
+   - Login to the newly provisioned guest OS.
-	-.
-Credential to login to Prism Central or any 3rd party application.
+   - Credential to login to Prism Central or any 3rd party application.

    .. figure:: images/credential.png

 #.
-Add in the Credential for Prism Central.
-Get the password from the provided spreadsheet.
+Add in the **Credential** for Prism Central.
+Get the password from the spreadsheet provided by the trainer.

    .. figure:: images/pc_credential.png

 #.
 Fill out the following fields: